mlomb/halite2-bot/README.md

       - `max_ships` is set to -1 *(infinite ships)*

 ### Assigning tasks
 We've now created all the tasks but now we need to assign to each friendly ship a task.
 Some ships have a fixed task, like docked ships, so we manually assign the tasks for those ships.
-For rest of the ships we use a priority system.
+For the rest of the ships we use a priority system.

 First we put all the (friendly) undocked ships inside a queue.
-This queue will contain all the ships that doesnt have a task assigned.
+This queue will contain all the ships that don't have a task assigned.
 - While the queue is not empty [(Instance.cpp:745)](../master/Latest/Instance.cpp#L745)
   - Take a ship from the queue
   - `maxPriority`, `priorizedTask`, `otherShipPtrOverriding` are initialized